Macnelly Torres: Return to Junior

 Torres returned to Junior in 2015, which was the club where he made his professional debut in 2001.
-He played the Apertura season with the club, which runs from January to June, while making 19 appearances and scoring 2 goals.
+He played the Apertura season with the club, while making 19 appearances and scoring 2 goals as Junior were eliminated in the quarter-finals by Independiente Medellin.

 Return to Atletico Nacional

 In June 2015, Torres returned to Nacional and signed a three-year contract with the club.
 In December 2015, he won his first title with the club, the 2015 Finalizacion.
 He won the 2016 Copa Libertadores with Nacional, and scored an important goal against Rosario Central in the quarter-finals, while being named in the squad of the tournament.
 Also that year, he was part of the squad that beat Junior to win the 2016 Copa Colombia.
 He added two more titles in 2017: the Recopa Sudamericana in April, and the 2017 Apertura title in June.

 Deportivo Cali

 In July 2018, Torres signed for Deportivo Cali, and played the 2018 Finalización season with them.